-In January of 1997, the sulfur dioxide (SO_2) monitoring network consisted of 1 monitor (1 NAMS) located in Fairfield.
-SO_2 was the responsible pollutant one time in the daily air quality index and was in the good category.
-The maximum 24-hour SO_2 concentration at the monitoring site during the year generally measured less than 0.02 ppm, which is 14 percent of the 0.14 ppm 24-hour ambient standard.
+In January of 1998, the sulfur dioxide (SO_2) monitoring network consisted of 1 monitor (1 NAMS) located in Fairfield.
+SO_2 was the responsible pollutant 29 (of 365) times in the daily air quality index.
+The maximum 24-hour SO_2 concentration at the monitoring site during the year generally measured less than 0.03 ppm, which is 21 percent of the 0.14 ppm 24-hour ambient standard.
 The maximum SO_2 annual mean concentration at the monitoring site during the year generally measured less than 0.006 ppm, which is 20 percent of the 0.03 ppm annual mean standard.
-The maximum 3-hour SO_2 concentration at monitoring the site during the year generally measured less than 0.08 ppm which is 16 percent of the 0.5 parts per million 3-hour ambient standard (see Table 5.6.7 and Graphs 5.6.8, 5.6.9 and 5.6.10).
+The maximum 3-hour SO_2 concentration at monitoring the site during the year generally measured less than 0.10 ppm which is 20 percent of the 0.5 parts per million 3-hour ambient standard (see Table 5.6.7 and Graphs 5.6.8, 5.6.9 and 5.6.10).
 No exceedances of the SO_2 ambient standards were recorded during the year.
-Due to the low SO_2 emission levels from industrial sources in the vicinity of the Fairfield monitoring site, the Health Department has requested that this monitor be relocated to an alternative site.
-The Department is currently awaiting approval to relocate this site.